iiJozza/tictactoe/README.md

 ## Features

-### Home-page
+### Home page

 - User is welcomed and introduced to the rules of the game TicTacToe.
 - A small explanation of how to navigate the site is provided.
-- A clickable start button is provided at the bottom of the page that, when clicked, redirects the user to the game-page.
+- A clickable start button is provided at the bottom of the page that, when clicked, redirects the user to the game page.

-### Game-page
+### Game page

 - User is presented with a gameboard.
 - Hovering over the board makes the cursor change to a pointer.